John Gross is an optional service partner in the Litigation Department.

 He was appointed Associate Special Counsel to the United States Department of Justice to assist in investigating allegations involving President Jimmy Carter and the funding of his presidential campaign.
 During that investigation, he took President Carter’s deposition in the White House — the first time a president testified under oath.

-John has lectured on insurance coverage issues at the American Bar Association, the New York City Bar, Practising Law Institute, American Corporate Counsel Association, and other professional organizations.
-He also taught trial advocacy as an Adjunct Associate Professor at New York University Law School and has been a faculty member on trial advocacy programs sponsored by the United States Department of Justice, the New York City Bar, and Harvard Law School.
+John has lectured on trial practice at the American Bar Association, New York City Bar Association, Practising Law Institute, American Corporate Counsel Association and other professional organizations.
+He also taught trial advocacy as an Adjunct Associate Professor at New York University School of Law, and has been a faculty member on trial advocacy programs sponsored by the United States Department of Justice, the New York City Bar Association and Harvard Law School.